Aletha Maybank

-Karen Aletha Maybank is an American physician, with family roots in Antigua.
+Karen Aletha Maybank is an American physician.
 She is board certified in both pediatrics and preventive medicine/public health.
-Currently, Dr. Maybank is the Chief Health Equity Officer and Vice President of the American Medical Association.
+Maybank was the chief health equity officer of the American Medical Association for five years, until stepping down at the end of 2024.

 Early life and education

 Maybank was born in Harrisburg, Pennsylvania.
 She holds a Bachelor of Arts from Johns Hopkins University, a Medical Degree from Temple University School of Medicine, and a Master of Public Health from Columbia University Mailman School of Public Health.